sn0218/react-note-app/README.md

 ```

 # Credit
-Thank you Dennis Ivy for teaching React JS Crash Course about writing the noteapp
+Thank you Dennis Ivy for teaching React JS Crash Course about writing the noteapp.
 The original repository is in https://github.com/divanov11/notes-app